JDecunha/MicroTrackGenerator/README.md

 ## Description

 MicroTrackGenerator has been developed to be as lightweight and simple as possible.
-Wherever possible end-user control has been removed to prevent the user from running the software in an inappropriate way.
+Wherever possible, end-user control has been removed to prevent the user from running the software in an inappropriate way.
 The purpose of the software is to generate a track library for a given source of ionizing radiation at a series of  energies.
 Individual components of the software are described below.

 ### Geometry

 All tracks originate from the center of the side of a cubic voxel whose size is specified by voxelSideLength, as shown in Figure 1.
+The initial momentum of all primary particles is directed into the voxel.
 When any particle in the track reaches the edge of the voxel it is terminated.

 <p align="center">
 <img src="/docs/Track_Voxel_Box.jpg" width="500">